Recovery and Follow-Up

 We are one of the few transplant programs in the U.S. to minimize steroid use for immunosuppression after patient discharge.
 Tapering off corticosteroids within four weeks after surgery reduces side effects, such as diabetes, weight gain, osteoporosis and bone fractures, and reduces patient morbidity.

 After you go home, relax and give yourself adequate time to recover.
 You won't be able to drive or lift objects weighing more than 10 pounds for two to four weeks.
 If you experience no complications, you may be able to resume light work activities in six to eight weeks.
 Your kidney transplant nurse coordinator can answer questions about activities you can and can't do during recovery.

 Life after your transplant

-Follow these tips to keep your new pancreas healthy.
+Follow these tips to keep your new kidney healthy.